 2. Title Page

-- Authors first and last name
+- Authors' first and last name

-- Academic title and affiliation
+- Academic title and one affiliation per Author

-- All authors e-mail address
+- Authors' e-mail address

 - Article title